 Freiburg Brain Imaging

-The FBI combines the research interests from several fields of medicine (i.e. Neurology, Psychiatry, Neuroradiology, etc.).
-Our main emphasis is towards understanding mechanisms of human brain diseases and its treatments.
-We implement new MR imaging techniques developed at the Department of Medical Physics together with neuropsychological test paradigms in both patients and healthy subjects.
+The FBI combines the research interests from several fields of medicine (i.e. Neurology, Psychiatry, Neuroradiology, etc.) and psychology.
+Our main focus is on understanding the mechanisms of human brain disorders and their treatment.
+We apply new MR imaging techniques developed in the Department of Medical Physics together with neuropsychological test paradigms in both patients and healthy volunteers.

-FBI-Freiburg has strong links to the Bernstein Center Freiburg (BCF) and the Center for Data Analysis and Modeling (FDM) in Freiburg, as well as the local department of Pattern Recognition.
+The FBI has a strong link to the Bernstein Center Freiburg and the Center for Data Analysis and Modeling in Freiburg, as well as the local department of Pattern Recognition.
 Members of the FBI also contribute to the development of the widely used analysis software SPM in cooperation with the Functional Imaging Laboratory, London.

-MR-facilities are located in the Department of Medical Physics and the Department of Neuroradiology (2 identical Siemens PRISMA and machines).
-Centralised imaging analysis facilities are available in the Department of Neurology, as well as several EEG set-ups and TMS laboratories at the Neurocentre and the Department of Psychiatry.
+The MR-facilities are located at the Department of Medical Physics and the Department of Neuroradiology (2 identical Siemens PRISMA scanners).
+Centralized imaging processing facilities are available in the Department of Neurology, as well as several EEG set-ups and TMS laboratories at the Neurocenter and the Department of Psychiatry.

-Information may be obtained from Karl Egger or Volkmar Glauche.
+Information may be obtained from Simon Maier or Volkmar Glauche.

 FBI Contacts